Kjhohura24/KhadijahsPortfolio/README.md

 # KhadijahsPortfolio

-The task for this project was to create Personal Portfolio
+The task for this project was to create a Personal Portfolio

 It includes:
 Header,